Prosecutor says Latvia central bank chief took holiday and cash bribes

 As central bank governor, Rimsevics was entitled to attend meetings at the FCMC regulator and was also responsible, along with the finance ministry, for proposing its head.

 Rimsevics was, however, unsuccessful in preventing Trasta Komercbanka’s demise.
-As a result, the shareholders refused to pay Rimsevics the second 250,000-euro installment.
+As a result, the shareholders refused to pay Rimsevics the second 250,000-euro instalment.

 The bank closed in 2016 after the Latvian regulator said it had broken money-laundering rules.